 - Pontoon Boat Rentals and Fishing Guides, Grace Marine, 905 Eagle Ridge Road, LeClaire, IA.
 563-370-4651 gracemarine.com

 The Mississippi River has a lot of activities to offer, but the exploring options do not stop there.
-Residents and visitors alike can pedal their way down the paved paths near the Mississippi River with a rental from the Quad Cities Convention & Visitors Bureau.
+Residents and visitors alike can pedal their way down the paved paths near the Mississippi River with a rental from the Visit Quad Cities.
 There are a handful of trails to choose from, such as the 60-mile long Great River Trail in Illinois or the 10.5 mile-long Duck Creek Trail in Iowa.
 Biking around the Quad Cities is a great way to become associated with venues in the area or just to see the beautiful scenery.

 Bicycles can be rented from the Union Station Visitor Center, 102 S. Harrison in downtown Davenport, Iowa; and Bass Street Landing Visitor Center, 1601 River Drive in downtown Moline, Illinois.
 These centers are all located right on the riverfront bike paths.